 While the plot is very different from many other possession films, it just misses the mark in some areas.
 It’s just rather, boring.
 Which is a shame considering the idea of a non-religious exorcism is interesting.
 It just lacks the moodiness of most horror films, and certainly the terrors of demonic possession.
 There’s a level of cheesiness to it at times, which takes you completely out of the story.

-Funnily this film makes some subtle remarks to The Exorcist, but this one cannot compares to horrors or quality that film has.
+Funnily this film makes some subtle remarks to The Exorcist, but this one cannot compare to horrors or quality that film has.
 This will certainly not make the hairs on your arm stand up, and will maybe give you a good snooze.